 Each top level tag is shown below, together with the child tags that it can typically contain (the children are in no particular order).

 Tip: Advanced users may wish to consult the XML Schema for definitive information on the ordering and nesting of tags.

-For valid attributes see the XML Tag reference section
+For a description of each tag and its attributes, see the XML Tag reference 11 section.